How we use AI

 EU AI Act

-The EU AI Act classifies AI systems by risk level: unacceptable, high, limited, and minimal.
-High risk categories include AI used in recruitment, credit scoring, law enforcement, and critical infrastructure.
+The EU AI Act classifies AI systems by risk: unacceptable, high, limited, and minimal.
+The high-risk categories cover uses such as recruitment, credit scoring, law enforcement, and critical infrastructure.

-ReqFit does not fall into any high risk category.
-It is a business productivity tool that analyses documents and produces quality reports.
+ReqFit does not fall into any high-risk category.
+It is a business productivity tool that analyses documents and produces a review report.
 It does not make decisions about people, assess creditworthiness, or process biometric data.
-Under the Act's framework, ReqFit sits in the limited or minimal risk tier.
+Under the Act's framework, it sits in the limited or minimal risk tier.

-Where we do have obligations, we meet them.
-The AI Act requires that users of AI systems know they are interacting with AI.
-ReqFit makes this clear at every stage, from the product description to the report itself.
-Our terms of service include an explicit AI output disclaimer, and our processing architecture is designed to exceed the data handling expectations the Act sets for systems at our risk level.
+Where the Act does place obligations on us, we meet them.
+It requires that users know when they are interacting with AI, and ReqFit makes that clear at every stage, from the product description to the report itself.
+Our Terms include an explicit AI output disclaimer, and our data handling is designed to exceed what the Act expects for a tool at our risk level.

 UK regulation

-The UK is developing its own AI regulatory framework through a principles-based approach rather than a single piece of legislation.
-We monitor developments closely and align our practices with the core principles of transparency, fairness, and accountability that underpin the UK's approach to AI governance.
+The UK is developing its AI framework through a principles-based approach rather than a single statute.
+We monitor it closely and align our practices with the core principles of transparency, fairness, and accountability that underpin it.

 What this means for your procurement team

-If you are evaluating ReqFit and need to satisfy internal compliance or procurement requirements, here is the short version:
+If you are evaluating ReqFit against internal compliance or procurement requirements, the short version is:

-- No customer data is used for model training
+- No customer data is used to train AI models.

 Technical safeguards

-ReqFit runs on enterprise-grade cloud infrastructure with encryption in transit and at rest.
-The AI pipeline processes your documents in isolated sessions with no cross-contamination between users.
+ReqFit runs on Google Cloud Vertex AI with encryption in transit (TLS 1.3) and at rest (AES-256).
+Documents are processed in isolated sessions with no cross-contamination between users, and no document content is written to our logs.

-We operate on a credits model.
-You pay for what you use.
-There are no long-term contracts, no subscription traps, and no hidden data collection to justify a free tier.
-Your first review is free so you can see exactly what you get before spending anything.
+We operate on a review-based model.
+You pay for what you use, there are no long-term contracts, and your first review is free so you can see exactly what you get before spending anything.